-If suppliers are unable to obtain coverage or adequate reimbursement for our products, our product will not likely be widely used.
+If we are unable to obtain coverage or adequate reimbursement for our products, use of our products may decline and our ability to generate revenue may be decreased.

-In the U.S., the commercial success of our existing product and any future products will depend, in part, on the extent to which governmental payers at the federal and state levels, including Medicare and Medicaid, private health insurers and other third-party payers provide coverage for and establish adequate reimbursement levels for procedures utilizing our products.
-On January 12, 2021, the CMS stated that it was finalizing a new Medicare coverage pathway, MCIT for FDA-designated breakthrough medical devices.
-The purpose of the MCIT rule was to provide national Medicare coverage as early as the same day as FDA market authorization for breakthrough devices and coverage would last for four years.
-Under its terms, manufacturers were to have been able to opt-in to MCIT and choose a start date for coverage anytime within two years from the date of FDA market authorization.
-In November 2021, the MCIT was rescinded and therefore we could not rely on MCIT for purposes of obtaining Medicare coverage for our product.
-Suppliers that purchase our product to distribute to patients for treatment generally rely on third-party payers to pay for all or part of the costs and fees associated with our products as part of a "bundled" rate for the associated procedures.
-The existence of coverage and adequate reimbursement for our products and the procedures performed with them by government and private payers is critical to market acceptance of our existing and future products.
-Suppliers are not likely to furnish our product and any future products if they do not receive adequate reimbursement for the procedures utilizing our products.
+In the U.S., the commercial success of our existing product and any future products will depend, in part, on the extent to which governmental payers at the federal and state levels, including Medicare and Medicaid, private health insurers and other third-party payers provide coverage for and establish adequate reimbursement levels for our products.
+The existence of coverage and adequate reimbursement for our products by government and private payers is critical to market acceptance of our existing and future products.
+Suppliers are not likely to furnish our existing and any future products if they do not receive adequate reimbursement for our products.

-Many private payers currently base their reimbursement policies on the coverage decisions and payment amounts determined by the CMS, which administers the Medicare program.
-Others may adopt different coverage or reimbursement policies for procedures performed with our products, while some governmental programs, such as Medicaid, have reimbursement policies that vary from state to state, some of which may not pay for the procedures performed with our products in an adequate amount, if at all.
+Many private payers currently base their reimbursement policies on the coverage decisions and payment amounts determined by CMS, which administers the Medicare program.
+Others may adopt different coverage or reimbursement policies for our products, while some governmental programs, such as Medicaid, have reimbursement policies that vary from state to state, some of which may not pay for our products in an adequate amount, if at all.
 A Medicare national or local coverage decision denying coverage for one or more of our products could result in private and other third-party payers also denying coverage for our products.
-Third-party payers also may deny reimbursement for our products if they determine that a product used in a procedure was not medically necessary, was not used in accordance with cost-effective treatment methods, as determined by the third-party payer, or was used for an unapproved use.
+Third-party payers also may deny reimbursement for our products if they determine that a product was not medically necessary, was not used in accordance with cost-effective treatment methods, as determined by the third-party payer, or was used for an unapproved use.
 Unfavorable coverage or reimbursement decisions by government programs or private payers underscore the uncertainty that our products face in the market and could have a material adverse effect on our business.

 The healthcare industry in the U.S. has experienced a trend toward cost containment as government and private payers seek to control healthcare costs by paying service providers lower rates.
-While we believe that suppliers will be able to obtain coverage for procedures using our products, the level of payment available to them for such procedures may change over time.
-State and federal healthcare programs, such as Medicare and Medicaid, closely regulate program payment levels and have sought to contain, and sometimes reduce, payment levels.
+While we believe that suppliers will be able to obtain coverage for our products, the level of payment available to them for our products may change over time.
+Federal and state healthcare programs, such as Medicare and Medicaid, closely regulate program payment levels and have sought to contain, and sometimes reduce, payment levels.
 Private payers frequently follow government payment policies and are likewise interested in controlling increases in the cost of medical care.
 In addition, some payers are adopting pay-for-performance programs that differentiate payments to suppliers based on the achievement of documented quality-of-care metrics, cost efficiencies, or patient outcomes.
 These programs are intended to provide incentives to providers to deliver the same or better results while consuming fewer resources.
 Because of these programs, and related payer efforts to reduce payment levels, suppliers are seeking ways to reduce their costs, including the amounts they pay to medical device manufacturers.
 We may not be able to sell our product profitably if third-party payers deny or discontinue coverage or reduce their levels of payment below that which we project, or if our production costs increase at a greater rate than payment levels.
 Adverse changes in payment rates by payers to suppliers could adversely affect our ability to market, sell our products, and negatively affect our financial performance.